JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Import this asset into your project as a .unitypackage available at [Runtime-Monitoring/releases](https://github.com/JohnBaracuda/Runtime-Monitoring/releases) or clone this repository and use it directly.
 You can also download this asset from the [Asset Store!](https://u3d.as/2QxJ).
 Take a look at [Setup](#setup) instructions for more information how to import optional packages. (spoiler: via the settings window)

+&nbsp;
+# Monitoring Member

+The TLDR answer is to just place the [Monitor] attribute on a field, property, event or method.